angezid/auto-complete.js/README.md

 ## Troubleshooting
 There can be some problems adding autocomplete to existing editors, e.g.:
-* `codejar.js` - the `auto-complete.js` should be instantiated before an editor.
+* `codejar` - the `auto-complete.js` should be instantiated before the editor.
 Otherwise, there will be a problem with `Enter` and `Tab` keys in FireFox.

 * `codeflask` - as it dynamically creates a `textarea` element, so there is no possibility to instantiate `auto-complete.js` first.
 In addition it requires to fire some `KeyboardEvent` to update text changes in overlay `pre` element (see `event` option). `Enter` and `Tab` keys won't work on suggestion list.

 ## Parameters:
 * `ctx` - an HTMLElement or CSS selector string
 * `options` - the object:
+  * `suggestions` - accepted:
+    1. an array of strings
+    2. an array of arrays of strings - can be used when order of appearance in suggestion list is important,
+      e.g. the suggestions of first array will be placed at the beginning of suggestion list and so on.
-  * `suggestions` - an array of suggestion strings or an object that is created by `createIndexes(array)` API.
-    The library instance should be compliant with `threshold` and `caseSensitive` option.
+    3. an object that created by `createIndexes(array)` API in another instance (instances must have the same `threshold` and `caseSensitive` options).
+      **Note** that instance(s) intended to work with this object should have `startsWith: true` option.
+      See `optimize` option.

   * `triggerChars` - a string of characters that triggers suggestion list (optional).
     Unicode class `\p{..}, \u{..}` or a special RegExp characters `\s\W\D\n\t` also can be used.
     If the first character is '^', the internal RegExp character set logic is switch to negation.